kmalfatti/guess-that-meme/unit-1/readme.md

 * Like music?
 Here's a [guitar chord practicing tool](http://shastings517.github.io/chordRep/).

 Want more ideas?
 Take a look at what students made in [g19](https://github.com/gSchool/g19-projects/blob/master/unit-1/projects.md).

-<a id="agile"></a>

-## Follow an agile development workflow

-Let's put Pivotal Tracker into action!

-* Your instructors will create a [Pivotal Tracker](http://www.pivotaltracker.com) account for you
-    * Once your account is created, do a password reset in Pivotal Tracker to gain access
-    * Create a new project in Pivotal Tracker for this assignment, and name it "GXX - Full Name" (using your cohort number and your name)
-    * Note that we will delete these projects when we're done
-* Add your stories to your Pivotal Tracker project

-Most of your first day working on the project should be spent on your user stories.

 <a id="create-deploy"></a>